 This 5-mile hike visits a fire tower with unbeatable views of the region.

-This pave half-mile loop visits a grove of Giant Sequoias alongside Western Divide Highway.
+This paved 0.5 to 1.3-mile loop visits a grove of giant sequoias alongside Western Divide Highway.

 Explore other destinations in the Sierra including Sequoia National Park.